Table Of Contents

 Officer Allen held me back, while Private Keyne attempted to aid Kai with his own Evo.
 Fireballs soared within inches of where we all were, and I could hear the panicked screams of innocent bystanders outside of the secured perimeter.
 It frightened me, and I glanced around the area, overwhelmed by the hellish view of my crumbling hometown.

 Ahead of us, I saw Kai incinerate Private Pyrrhos beyond what the Praetorian could do to regenerate himself.
-It was an incredible display of Evo-lved power, but one that did not come with consequences.
+It was an incredible display of Evo-lved power, but one that did not come without consequences.

 The ground rumbled and cracked.
 I fell over with Officer Allen, while beside us, I saw Gideon shield the child he’d rescued as the girl screamed in his arms.
 The Earth beneath us rumbled and lava spewed from the crevice, showering everyone with its fiery contents!